Melanoma is a type of skin cancer. It is most common in the skin. However, it can also form in the eyes, digestive system, nails, or lymph nodes.

 |Copyright © Nucleus Medical Media, Inc.|

-- Certain types of moles called dysplastic nevi, or atypical moles
+- Moles called dysplastic nevi, or atypical moles

-- Fair skin and a tendency to have freckles
+- Light skin and a tendency to have freckles

 - Red or blonde hair

-The first sign is often a change in the size, shape, color, or feel of an existing mole.
+Symptoms may be a change in the size, shape, color, or feel of an existing mole.
 Melanoma may also appear as a new, dark, discolored, or abnormal mole.
-Remember that most people have moles.
-Almost all moles are benign.

-- C olor variation or uneven color—color is uneven with shades of black, brown, or tan, and possibly even white, gray, pink, red, or blue
+- Color varies or is uneven—with shades of black, brown, white, gray, pink, red, or blue

-- D iameter or size—usually larger than the eraser of a pencil (6 millimeters or ¼ inch)
+- Diameter or size—often larger than a pencil eraser (6 millimeters or ¼ inch)

 |Sign of Potential Melanoma|

-Your doctor may also examine lymph nodes.
-Enlarged lymph nodes may suggest the spread of melanoma.
+The doctor may also check lymph nodes.
+Swollen lymph nodes could mean melanoma has spread.
 A sample of lymph node tissue may also be removed for testing.

-Once melanoma is found, more tests will be done to determine the stage of cancer.
-Melanoma is staged like other cancers, from I to IV.
-The stage will help determine your treatment course.
+If melanoma is found, more tests will find the stage of cancer.
+Melanoma is staged from I to IV.
+Staging shows if the cancer has spread.